Training & Gear

 Advice from an Expert

 Several years ago we connected with Megan Moseley, PT, LMT, a veteran physical therapist with a thriving practice in Eugene and Portland called Bodywise.
-She now comes along on both our Weekend and Week Rides to teach injury-preventative tactics and help riders who are experiencing physical problems.
+She now comes along on both our weekend and week rides to teach injury-prevention tactics and help riders who are experiencing physical problems.
 She also takes questions via e-mail from riders who are training.
 Here is her advice:

 Training and Stretching

 Here’s how I see it: We’re spending hours bent over, pedaling away… overusing some muscle groups (quads, hamstrings, hip flexors) and over-stressing certain joints (knees, cervical and lumbar spine).
 It’s critical to recognize that our bodies are machines, and in my opinion, it’s our responsibility as their owners to understand how to operate them properly.

 My philosophy is that everybody is created equal, and likewise every body is created equal.
 What I mean is, while it’s true that we come in all different shapes and sizes, there are some things that are universally true.
 I call these Every Body’s Rules.

 Think about it: Everything we buy comes with a set of instructions, warnings or rules.
 We all know that if we read the instructions, heed the warnings and follow the rules, we’re going to get the best results.
 The same idea applies to our bodies.
 If we know how to operate and take care of our bodies, we can make them last as long as possible and get the most out of them.
 We can’t expect our bodies to continually perform, and not break down, unless we invest the time to understand and maintain them.
 These 10 rules are the foundation you’ll need to Become Bodywise.